iHashibami/Pen-4.x/README.md

-# Pen-4.x - An Julian's Editor open-source project!
+# Pen!
+4.x - An Julian's Editor open-source project!

-**Pen 4.x** is a custom drawing language built inside [Julian's Editor](https://s.julianseditor.com/PvR5L1), inspired by Turtle Graphics and the pen extension from Scratch.
-It features a simple command syntax that allows users to create shapes, animations, and patterns with code.
+**Pen!
+4.x** is a custom drawing language built inside [Julian's Editor](julianseditor.com), inspired by Turtle Graphics and the pen extension from Scratch.
+It features a simple way of programming that allows users to create shapes, animations, and patterns with code.

 ---